 Yes.
 The eFiling Manager (EFM) and the EFSP will charge for eFiling and all fees are collected by the EFSP when the filing is submitted.
 The EFM is an intermediate system that receives filings from multiple EFSPs and processes them for the court staff to view and manage.
-The maximum charge for the EFM is \$2.95 per filing (unlimited documents).
-In addition, a credit card fee of 2.75% per transaction is to be paid by the filer at the time of filing.
+The maximum charge for the EFM is \$3.50 per filing (unlimited documents).
 EFSPs have different provider fees, depending on the services being requested at the time of filing.
 Please refer to your selected EFSP for their provider fees.
-These fees are in addition to the EFM fee, the credit card fee, and the filing fees charged by the Court.
+These fees are in addition to the EFM fee, and the filing fees charged by the Court.
 Refer to the Court's official fee schedule for more information about filing fees.
-There are no transaction charges for parties who are requesting or have been granted a fee waiver.
+There are no transaction charges for parties who are requesting or have been granted a fee waiver nor Government Code section 6103 agencies (i.e. the state or any county, city, district, or other political subdivision).